Sparky4567/hugoaltius/README.md

-If you ever wondered how to contact me, just write an email to admin@altiusday.lt and I'll answer
+If you ever wondered how to contact me, just write an email to andrius@artefaktas.eu and I'll answer